Trump rally called ‘dangerous move’ in age of coronavirus

 The state has a relatively low death rate compared with the rest of the nation, but new cases are rising.
 In Tulsa, there were 82 new cases reported Saturday, a new high in daily increases for the county.
 The Tulsa Health Department already was investigating an outbreak linked to an indoor gathering of a large group of people.

-Citing the spike in cases, Bruce Dart, executive director of the Tulsa Health Department, said he wished the rally would postponed to a later date “when the virus isn’t as large a concern as it is today.”
+Citing the spike in cases, Dart said he wished the rally would postponed to a later date “when the virus isn’t as large a concern as it is today.”

 Dart said the risk of spreading the virus increases with higher numbers of people congregating for longer periods of time.